zoonoo/azure-docs.ko-kr/articles/vpn-gateway/virtual-networks-configure-vnet-to-vnet-connection.md

 <properties
-   pageTitle="클래식 배포 모델에 대한 VNet 간 연결 구성 | Microsoft Azure" description="PowerShell 및 Azure 클래식 포털을 사용하여 Azure 가상 네트워크를 함께 연결하는 방법에 대해 설명합니다." services="vpn-gateway" documentationCenter="na" authors="cherylmc"
+   pageTitle="Configure a VNet-to-VNet connection for the classic deployment model| Microsoft Azure" description="How to connect Azure virtual networks together using PowerShell and the Azure classic portal." services="vpn-gateway" documentationCenter="na" authors="cherylmc"